Phrancko/sudoku-math/README.md

 3. [15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35]
 4. Yes! the only possibilities are {8: [[1, 2, 5], [1, 3, 4]]}

 Note: Some variants allow muliple digits to have repeated digits in the numbers being summed.
 This utility does not help with those.
-It only works on total made from non-repeating digits.
+It only works on totals made from non-repeating digits.

 ## Syntax